-Apprentices and trainees provide an excellent, low-cost way to boost your construction workforce.
-CTF’s employment grant provides an incentive for employers to support apprentices and trainees in WA’s construction industry.
+Apprentices and trainees provide an excellent, cost-effective way to boost your construction workforce.
+CTF’s Apprenticeship and Traineeship Grant for Employers provides an incentive for employers to support apprentices and trainees in WA’s construction industry.
 The grant makes it more affordable for businesses directly employing apprentices and trainees or hiring them from a group organisation.
 Some apprentices and trainees make their employers eligible for additional supplementary payments.

 An apprentice or trainee is a person in training to do a specific job.
 Apprenticeships are three to four years long and focus on skilled trades such as plumbing or electrical.